okyntary/tp/docs/UserGuide.md

 Format: `deletep PERSON_INDEX`

-* Deletes the person with the specified index `INDEX`.
+* Deletes the person with the specified displayed index.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletep 2` deletes the person in the address book that has an index of 2.
+* `deletep 2` deletes the person in ePoch that has an index of 2.

 ### Finding a person: `findp`

 Finds all the people in ePoch whose name matches any of the search keywords, along with all CCAs they are enrolled in, as well as all reminders associated with these CCAs.

 Format: `findp FIRST_WORD [SECOND_WORD] ....`

-* Finds the people whose name matches any of the given space-separated keywords.
+* Finds the people whose name matches any of the given space-separated keywords (and related CCAs and reminders).
 * At least one keyword must be provided.

 ### Adding a CCA: `addc`

-Adds a CCA.
+Adds a CCA to ePoch.

 Format: `addc n/CCA_NAME [t/TAG]...`

+Examples:
+* `addc n/NUSSO`
+* `addc n/USKick t/USP t/Sports`

 ### Editing a CCA: `editc`

-Edits the details of a CCA.
+Edits the details of a CCA in ePoch.

-Format: `editc CCA_ID [n/CCA_NAME] [t/TAG]...`
+Format: `editc CCA_INDEX [n/CCA_NAME] [t/TAG]...`

+* Edits the CCA at the specified displayed index.
+The index refers to the index number shown in the displayed CCA list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values, while unchanged fields will remain the same.
+* If any new tag is added, all existing tags will be replaced with new tags.

+Examples:
+* `editc 1 n/not nusso` Edits the name of the 1st CCA to be `not nusso`.
+* `editc 2 t/` Clears all existing tags of the 2nd CCA.

 ### Deleting a CCA: `deletec`

-Deletes a CCA.
+Deletes the specified CCA from ePoch.

-Format: `deletec CCA_ID`
+Format: `deletec CCA_INDEX`

+* Deletes the CCA with the specified displayed index.
+The index refers to the index number shown in the displayed CCA list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `deletec 2` deletes the CCA in ePoch that has an index of 2.

 ### Finding a CCA: `findc`

-Finds all CCAs with names that match any of the search keywords, as well as people enrolled in these CCAs and reminders associated with these CCAs.
+Finds all the CCAs in ePoch with names that match any of the search keywords, as well as people enrolled in these CCAs and reminders associated with these CCAs.

 Format: `findc FIRST_WORD [SECOND_WORD] ....`

+* Finds the CCAs whose name matches any of the given space-separated keywords (and related people and reminders).
+* At least one keyword must be provided.

 ### Enrolling a person from a CCA: `enrol`

-Enrols a person into a CCA.
+Enrols a person into a CCA in ePoch.

-Format: `enrol cid/CCA_ID pid/PERSON_ID`
+Format: `enrol cid/CCA_INDEX pid/PERSON_INDEX`

+* Enrols the person at the specified person displayed index into the CCA at the specified CCA displayed index.
+The index refers to the index number shown in the displayed person list and displayed CCA list respectively.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `enrol cid/1 pid/2` Enrols the 2nd person shown into the 1st CCA shown.

 ### Expelling a person from a CCA: `expel`

 Expels a person from a CCA.

-Format: `expel cid/CCA_ID pid/PERSON_ID`
+Format: `expel cid/CCA_INDEX pid/PERSON_INDEX`

+* Expels the person at the specified person displayed index from the CCA at the specified CCA displayed index.
+The index refers to the index number shown in the displayed person list and displayed CCA list respectively.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `expel cid/1 pid/2` Expels the 2nd person shown from the 1st CCA shown.

 ### Adding a reminder to a CCA: `addr`

-Adds a reminder to a CCA.
+Adds a reminder to a CCA in ePoch.
 If frequency and occurrences are specified, the reminder will repeat at the specified frequency; else, the reminder will be treated as a once-off event.

 Format: `addr cid/CCA_ID n/REMINDER_NAME sd/START_DATE [f/FREQUENCY] [o/OCCURRENCES]`